aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 That is what Chrome users see when visiting a website that uses an OCSP stapled EV certificate and the Certificate Authority's server (the OCSP responder) is down.
 That's right, **[OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling) does not help at all with EV certs**.

 <div class="notice-msg info">
   OCSP stapling allows the presenter of the certificate (the server) to check with the CA if the certificate has been revoked and then add ("staple") this information to the certificate.
-Consequently, the browser can simply skip the revocation status check.<br>
+Consequently, the browser can skip the revocation status check.<br>
 </div>

-Let's dive into the world of DV/OV and EV certificates, revocation status checks and OCSP stapling and find out how Chrome and Firefox behave in case the CA's server responds quickly, or not at all.
+Let's dive into the world of DV/OV and EV certificates, online revocation status checks and OCSP stapling and find out how Chrome and Firefox behave in case the CA's server responds quickly, or not at all.

 But first: WebPageTest.

 ## Testing Certificate Revocation Checks in WebPageTest

 Most of the data for this 'research' was collected using [WebPageTest](https://www.webpagetest.org/).
 WebPageTest in general is great for web performance analysis, but an especially good fit here because it exposes the revocation status checks (Firefox/Chome Dev Tools do not!) and you can easily simulate the failure of OCSP responders.
-Read the next section to learn what I did in WebPageTest, or skip to [DV Certificates and Performance](#dv-cert-perf).
+Read the next section to learn what I did in WebPageTest, or skip to [DV Certificates and Web Performance](#dv-cert-perf).

 WebPageTest makes it easy to see how the loading of a webpage is impacted by a failing (third party) domain.